 Debra Wood, RN

-Your risk of getting a tension headache increases with:
+Other factors that may increase your risk of getting a tension headache include:

 Headaches can become so severe and constant that they interfere with normal activities and sleep.